Manukumar1/IMDB-Script/README.md

 1. Exact date is mentioned for next episode.
 2. Only year is mentioned for next season.
 3. All the seasons are finished and no further details are available.

+For case 3, I am looking at the title of the series, for Example: Friends series title will show: Friends (1994–2004) If show endDate exists, it falls under case 3.

+For case 2, we look at the first episode date of the latest season.
+If the date format is 'YYYY', then it falls under case 2.
+Example: Game of Thrones, next season begins at 2019.

+For case 1, we iterate over all the episode dates from class: "airdate" and go to the date which is larger than today's date.
+Example: The Big Bang Theory

+These dates are stored in an array and sent to the user Email Address by my script.